Make your own DIY Simmering Scent (Potpourri) to give as a homemade gift for the holidays. Such an easy and budget friendly Christmas gift idea!

 Combine any of the elements listed above for your very own personal simmering scent.
 For one “serving,” measure enough scent mixture to fill one to two cups.
 Note: if you are making the potpourri for yourself, and plan to use it immediately, fresh citrus, cranberries, and apples work beautifully.
 If you plan to package it, it’s best to use dried fruit.

-If you want to give your simmering scent as a gift, it can be packaged in canning jars, cellophane bags tied with ribbon, or kraft coffee bags.
-For a lovely, custom touch to your packaging, tie on a tag with festive red and white twine.
-Get the printable tag featured in this post by filling out the form below.
+If you want to give your simmering scent as a gift, it can be packaged in mason jars, cellophane bags tied with ribbon, or kraft coffee bags.
+For a lovely, custom touch to add to your packaging, tie on a tag with festive red and white twine.
+Get the printable tag featured in this post by filling out the form at the end of the post.
 I recommend that you print the tags on good quality white cardstock.
-If you are already an OSP email subscriber, please fill out the form to get your tags.
-(Don’t worry…you will not have duplicate subscriptions.)

 This project is not only a gift to give away, it’s a gift for yourself.
 Sometimes all it takes is a very small thing to trigger a wonderful memory.
 By using simmering holiday scents in your home during the Christmas season, you can begin a family tradition that will last for years.
 Someday, perhaps one of your children or grandchildren will smell cinnamon or citrus, and be instantly transported back to your home during the holidays.
 What a perfectly lovely thought.